syncfusion-content/blazor-docs/blazor/diagram-component/tools.md

 ## Shapes

-To draw a shape, set the shape to the diagram's `DrawingObject` property and use the `InteractionController` property to activate the drawing tool.
+To draw a shape, You have to activate the drawing tool by using the `InteractionController` property and you need to set the shape by using the `DrawingObject` property.
 The following code example illustrates how to draw a rectangle at runtime.

 ```cshtml
 @using Syncfusion.Blazor.Diagram